SFDC-Assets/Lightning-Barcode-Scanner/README.md

 The component supports several "action types":

 - **Scan a URL**: This action type scans a URL and opens it on your device.
 The URL can be any kind that your device supports.
 If you create a URL that begins with `salesforce1://`, you can view Salesforce records (as well as edit, follow, and download them) directly inside the [Salesforce Mobile app](https://www.salesforce.com/solutions/mobile/overview/).
 For example, if you have an account in your org whose record _Id_ is 0015B00001EU6p2QAD, you can encode the string `salesforce1://sObject/0015B00001EU6p2QAD/view` in a barcode (see [Creating and Embedding Barcodes](#creating-and-embedding-barcodes-in-salesforce) below), scan it using this action, and the component will open up the record page for the account within Salesforce Mobile.
 For a complete discussion of everything you can do with this scheme, [check out the documentation](https://resources.docs.salesforce.com/sfdc/pdf/salesforce1_url_schemes.pdf).
 - **Run a Flow**: This action type scans a barcode and passes the text to the `BarcodeText` input variable in an autolaunched flow whose API name you specify in the component customization panel of Lightning App Builder.
 For example, you might want to capture the _Id_ of a Salesforce record that you wish to use to create related records or perform other processing on.
-To use this action, you must create a resource in your flow called `BarcodeText` that can receive the scanned text from this component.
+To use this action, you must create a text variable in your flow called `BarcodeText` that can receive the scanned text from this component.
+Also, if the component is in a Lightning record page, create another text variable called `recordId` that will receive the _Id_ of the record so you may use it in the flow to manipulate the record itself.
 The package includes an example flow template called `Barcode Scanner Template` that illustrates the scenario (make a copy of it if you want to modify it, as any changes to the flow will be overwritten if you upgrade the package to a new version).
 The flow simply posts the scanned text to the running user's Chatter feed.
 - **Run Apex**: Similar to **Run a Flow**, this action type does the same thing except that it passes the scanned text into an Apex class that you specify in the component customization panel of Lightning App Builder.
 The package includes an example Apex class called `BarcodeScannerApexTemplate` which illustrates the code (make a copy of it if you want to modify it, as any changes to the class will be overwritten if you upgrade the package to a new version).
 This example class simply posts the scanned text to the running user's Chatter feed.
 The Apex class must implement the `BarcodeScannerApexItem` interface:

 ```apex